potibm/kasseapparat/doc/sumup.md

 The selected reader will be marked as **"Selected"**.

 You can now start accepting purchases in the frontend using the selected reader.

+## Unpairing a Reader

+A reader stays paired to your account.
+You cannot unpair a reader from the device itself!

+So: do not forget to unpair the device after the party using the **Kasseapparat Admin**.